DOI-ONRR/doi-extractives-data/nrrd-design-system/docs/02-how-to.md

 * Details on what the purpose of the component is and what problem does it solve
 * Implementation details on how to use this component
+* Responsive behavior
-* When not to use this component, or similar components to consider instead
+* Where to use this component
-* Mobile behavior

-Include a `How to use` section that covers any technical implementation details, like how to structure the HTML elements, `aria` attributes, or any "gotchas" about using.
-This should also contain any implementation details around Jekyll includes or layouts and any front matter that should be configured to use the component.
-If there is anything special about how the interactive JavaScript is triggered for the component, like class names or id attributes, please note that as well.
+* Variants and when to use them

+Use the component documentation template `_00-template/README.md` when you create a new component.

 ## Templates